Arneethar/simple_shell/README.md

 _realloc.c
 It contains all memory function _realloc.

+_atoi.c
+Contains the atoi function for converting string to int

+_print_aux.c
+Contains some auxilliary print function

+_signal.c
+File contains a signal function for signal a halt process

 string_functions.c
 It contains all auxiliary string functions such as _strlen, _strcat, _strcmp, _strcpy and strncmp.

 string_extras.c
 It contains extra strinig functions